 Construction activities would be visible from the facility.
-However, the main activities of the UNC Disc Golf Course and Athletic Fields (outdoor tennis courts, disc golf course, and softball fields) do not require a high-quality visual setting for the public to use and enjoy the facility.
+However, the main activities of the UNC Disc Golf Course and Athletic Fields (outdoor tennis courts, disc golf course, and softball fields) do not require a high-guality visual setting for the public to use and enjoy the facility.
 In addition, the areas of the facility that would have the most direct view of the NEPA Preferred Alternative and the construction activities are the main entrance and parking lot, which are not the recreational spaces of the facility.
 Access to the facility would not be affected by construction or operation of the alternative.
+Additional coordination between UNC and Triangle Transit staff from June through December 2015 affirmed FTA's preliminary evaluation of the D-O LRT Project on the UNC Disc Golf Course and Athletic Fields.
 Therefore, the recreational activities associated with the UNC Disc Golf Course and Athletic Fields would not be impacted by the NEPA Preferred Alternative.
 Nevertheless, Triangle Transit will coordinate with UNC on the schedule of construction activities near the Disc Golf Course and Athletic Fields.

-In light of the foregoing, the preliminary determination, pursuant to 23 C.F.R. § 774.15, as to the NEPA Preferred Alternative, is that no constructive use of the UNC Disc Course and Athletic Fields would occur.
+In light of the foregoing, the FTA determination, pursuant to 23 C.F.R. § 774.15, as to the NEPA Preferred Alternative, is that no constructive use of the UNC Disc Course and Athletic Fields would occur.
 The proximity impacts from construction and operation of the NEPA Preferred Alternative would not substantially impair "the protected activities, features, or attributes that qualify the property for protection under Section 4(f)[.]"